 The V3s come with a 90kg load cell to simulate the race track as precisely and as roughly as any pedal set possibly could.
 The pressure-sensitive brake pedal vibrates to simulate ABS and locking tires.
 Essentially the immersion that force-feedback gives your hands, these pedals will give your feet.

 Simply put, we wish more things in life had the adjustability that the V3 pedals have.
-Being able to change the position of pedals, their angles, the throttle spring strength, brake sensitivity, brake travel and inclusion of the alternative D-shape race plates in curved design which are ideal as standing pedals all means that you will be able to tailor the Clubsport V3 to exactly what you’re looking for.
+Being able to change the position of pedals, their angles, the throttle spring strength, brake sensitivity, brake travel and inclusion of the alternative D-shape race plates in curved design which are ideal as standing pedals all means that you will be able to tailor the ClubSport V3 to exactly what you’re looking for (as detailed in our Fanatec pedals setup guide).
 This should be the standard more peripherals should be held to.

 The set is built entirely in aluminum and it feels both weighty as well as resistant.
 The mark of an incredible build quality comes from the use of contactless sensors.
 These magnetic sensors on the gas and clutch will guarantee you a lifelong accuracy and four times the resolution that the previous version of these pedals did.
 Top-notch build quality.